 Your hand luggage is not included as a part of your overall allowance, as it is not weighed.
 Please inform your airline that you will be taking your bike on the flight, and attempt to make every effort to secure from the airline an additional baggage allowance - but this is not always granted.
 Although we cannot guarantee that there will not be excess baggage charges, this is something, which very rarely happens.

 What's included and what's not

-During the trip, the group will spend 11 nights in hotels, 1 night in a lodge and 11 nights camping.
+During the trip, the group will spend 13 nights in hotels or guest houses and 11 nights camping.
 All accommodation will be on a twin share basis; If you are traveling on your own, single rooms/tents are sometimes available at extra cost.
 We choose accommodation on the basis of comfort rather than luxury.

 All food is provided on tour, except in Kathmandu, Shigatse, Gyantse and Lhasa, where you will need to pay for your lunch and evening meal.
 We recommend that you bring a supply of your preferred energy/snacks/drinks for cycling days.

 All transportation and local guides within Nepal and Tibet are provided.
 When you arrive in Kathmandu (on the first day of the tour) you will be met and transferred to our hotel.

 Our holiday price does not include your international flights to Kathmandu or Lhasa.

 A 30 day multi entry visa for Nepal can be obtained on arrival and costs $40US. redspokes will arrange your Tibet visa and a special Aliens Travel Permit, which can be collected and paid for in Kathmandu the cost is $114US or $198US for USA passport holders.